Cwantic/Documentation/Python/Samples/lyre.md

             # Remark : the bends are automatically made by the "AddPipeCommand"

-            # 2.0 : Launch window to get lyre's size and bend radius
+            # 2.0 : Launch window to get loop's size and bend radius
             app = App()
             app.MainLoop()